Skip to Main Content

 Okay, so we've covered how hackers steal passwords.
 Now what can you do to defend yourself against these tactics and data breaches generally?

 The best way to protect yourself online is to use strong, unique passwords for every account.
 That way, even if your data for one site is compromised, the others stay secure.
 You can't create or remember hundreds of different passwords but a password manager can.
-Save time by using 1Password's built-in password generator to create secure passwords for every website including Amazon and Gmail.
+Save time by using 1Password's built-in password generator to create secure passwords for every website and service including Amazon, Instagram, and Gmail.

 Enable multi-factor authentication